-On May 4, 1996, Consolidated Stores acquired Kay-Bee for a purchase price of approximately \$315 million.
+As of May 5, 1996, Consolidated Stores acquired Kay-Bee for a purchase price of approximately \$315 million.
 The purchase price consisted of \$215 million of cash and \$100 million of Subordinated Notes.
 The proceeds from the Offering will be used to repay a portion of the borrowings incurred under the Revolving Credit Facility to finance the Acquisition.